 1 lb small pasta, cooked to al dente, drained

 1/2 cup reserved pasta cooking liquid

 1 pint grape tomatoes, sliced in half

 freshly-grated Parmesan cheese (optional)

-In a measuring cup, combine olive oil and lemon juice.
+In a measuring cup, combine olive oil and juice of 1/2 lemon.

 Combine basil, garlic, pine nuts, and Parmesan cheese in the bowl of a food processor or high-powered blender.
 While processing, stream olive oil-lemon mixture through the food processor’s feed tube.
 Process until a thick, bright green sauce forms.
 Add salt and pepper and process until well-distributed.
+Add more lemon juice, if desired.
 Store pesto in an airtight container in the refrigerator for up to a week.